 CCRAM also offers the worldwide research community additional resources beyond our course offerings, including a growing list of technical reports and tutorials, links to upcoming free colloquia and brief workshops on research design and data analysis, blog postings, and information about the recent work of our many Canada-affiliated friends of CCRAM.
 So welcome, and please return frequently for the latest updates on matters of methodology that you will find valuable.
-And don’t forget to follow us @HaskayneCCRAM on Twitter and Facebook.
+And don’t forget to follow us @HaskayneCCRAM on Twitter, Facebook, and Linkedin.

 - Andrew F. Hayes